folacode22/Serener-app/README.md

 ### config
-in the config folder, this is where db.js file, which is where i require mongoose which is a MongoDB object modelind tool designed to work in asynchronous environment.
+in the config folder, this is where db.js file, which is where i require mongoose which is a MongoDB(database) object modeling tool designed to work in asynchronous environment.

 ### models
 In the models folder, this is where a create my schema for the User  and the item.